 We understand that reports of sexual violence and sexual harassment are extremely complex to manage.
-We will not tolerate or accept such behaviour and recognise that it is essential that victims are protected, offered appropriate support and every effort is made to ensure their education is not disrupted.
-It is also important that other children, adult students and school and college staff are supported and protected as appropriate.
+We have a zero-tolerance approach and recognise that it is essential that victims are protected, offered appropriate support and every effort is made to ensure their education is not disrupted.
+It is also important that other children, adult students and school/college and college staff are supported and protected as appropriate.
 We take reports of sexual harassment and sexual violence seriously and will always act to address reports and concerns we do this by:

-- not tolerating or dismissing sexual violence or sexual harassment as "banter", "part of growing up", "just having a laugh" or "young people being young people"; - challenging behaviour (potentially criminal in nature), such as grabbing bottoms, breasts and genitalia and flicking bras and lifting skirts.
-Dismissing or tolerating such behaviours risks normalising them; and - understanding that all the above can be driven by wider societal factors beyond the school and college, such as everyday sexist stereotypes and everyday sexist language.
-Ensuring we have a whole school approach (especially preventative education). - we will always make referrals as appropriate and ensure our staff are trained and informed of our approaches to this matter.
+- not tolerating or dismissing sexual violence or sexual harassment as "banter", "part of growing up", "just having a laugh" or as typical behaviour for young people. - challenging behaviour (potentially criminal in nature), such as grabbing bottoms, breasts and genitalia and flicking bras and lifting skirts.
+Dismissing or tolerating such behaviours risks normalising them; and - understanding that all the above can be driven by wider societal factors beyond the school/college and college, such as everyday sexist stereotypes and everyday sexist language.
+Ensuring we have a whole school/college/college approach (especially preventative education). - We will always make referrals as appropriate and ensure staff are trained and informed of our approaches to this matter.

-For information on the sharing of nude or semi-nude images please refer to page 23.
+For information on the sharing of naked images please refer to pages 22-23.